krook/krook/README.md

 He has built software end-to-end for a wide array of industries and earned certifications in cloud architecture, application development, and system operations along the way.
 Most recently, he worked at IBM as a principal engineer developing first-of-a-kind solutions that integrate open source technologies with commercial products and services.

-Daniel has spoken at many open source conferences (including main-stage presentations at the first CloudNativeDay and the [first KubeCon+CloudNativeCon run by the CNCF](https://www.youtube.com/watch?v=C3PPmlUkarY)), hosted dozens of meetups (primarily OpenWhisk, Cloud Foundry, OpenStack, and PHP), and has contributed to many technical blogs, videos, podcasts, articles, and books.
+Daniel has spoken at many open source conferences (including main-stage presentations at the first CloudNativeDay and the [first KubeCon+CloudNativeCon run by the CNCF](https://www.youtube.com/watch?v=C3PPmlUkarY)), hosted dozens of meetups (primarily around OpenWhisk, Cloud Foundry, OpenStack, and PHP), and has contributed to many technical blogs, videos, podcasts, articles, and books.

 ![krook's GitHub stats](https://github-readme-stats.vercel.app/api?username=krook)